m3238979-hue/Smart-Bazaar-grocery-sales-Project/README.md

-### Smart-Bazaar-grocery-sales-Project
+## Smart-Bazaar-grocery-sales-Project
-is an  analytics project focused on analyzing the sales performance of Smart-Bazaar.
+ It is an  analytics project focused on analyzing the sales performance of Smart-Bazaar.
 This project leverages Excel, SQL, and Power BI to clean data, extract business insights, and build an interactive dashboard for stakeholders.

  Project Overview :